 - Artificial Intelligence

 Most procurement organizations still have a ways to go and have not implemented much in the way of automation in the last two years.
 While we’ve seen some progress, the reality is that implementing new digital technologies has been slow.
 But positive projections from sources like the Deloitte survey suggest that new cloud-based technologies, associated disruptive technologies, and end-to-end data platforms will accelerate adoption.
-Expect to see more of these emerging digital trends:
+Expect to see more of these emerging digital procurement trends in 2020:

 - More collaboration between procurement and data science teams: Linking purchasing activity with data will give organizations a much broader view of historical spending.
 This will make it possible to create a more actionable dashboard by using Machine Learning and AI to shape unorganized data sets.

-- Procurement will continue to be impacted by disruptive technologies: Expect to see procurement teams continue to invest in AI and RPA capabilities.
+- Procurement will continue to be impacted by disruptive technologies: Expect to see procurement teams continue to invest in digital AI and RPA capabilities in 2020.
 Processes will become more efficient as things like repetitive tasks are automated and combining scripted RPA with AI.

 - Data is becoming the strategic asset: Driving intelligence from the data within cloud applications is a big opportunity in procurement.
 Solutions like Suplari are connecting multiple suppliers and stakeholders, collecting strategic information that can be leveraged to drive strategic long-term value.

-We expect to see the future role of procurement evolving and changing in line with a more rapid pace of digitization implementation.
+We expect to see the future role of digital procurement evolving and changing in 2020 ad beyond in line with a more rapid pace of digitization implementation.
 Suplari’s advanced AI-driven analytics system quickly push this forward in your organization.

 Contact us to schedule a time to see a demo, or just reach out to learn how we can help your team plan for success in 2020.
 We’re happy to help in any way we can.